luciodale/fork/README.md

 Notice that *Fork* takes only two parameters.
 The first one is a map of utilities you provide, and the second one is an anonymous function that returns your component.
 It is by destructuring the first and only param of the anonymous function that you get all the goodies straight from the API.

 Moving back to `:initial-values`, this key is always required to make *Fork* aware of all your form elements.
-If you don't need any initial values for your fields, you can safely use empty strings, just like in the snippet.
+If you don't need any initial values for your fields, you can safely use empty strings, just like in the above snippet.
 Make sure to match the `:name` of your inputs with what you define in the `:initial-values` map to successfully link up the handlers.
 Do not use keywords for input names, as html casts them to strings anyways giving you `":input"`.

 ### How do I submit a form?